triton-inference-server/server/docs/customization_guide/deploy.md

 > [!WARNING]
 > Allowing dynamic updates to the model repository can lead
-> to arbitrary execution attacks.
+> to arbitrary code execution.
 Model repository access control is
 > critical in production deployments.
 Unless required for operation, recommended
 > to disable dynamic updates.
 If required, please ensure only trusted entities
 > can add or remove models from a model repository.